-Follow others on Pinterest
+12. Follow others on Pinterest

 As you are beginning your account it’s important to engage with others and follow new people often.
 When you select users to follow, be sure that their account reflects your business.
 One quick tip is to follow content specific boards that are to your benefit before you follow the entire users account.

-Timing matters with pins
+13. Timing matters with pins

 The final tip has to do with when you pin and how much you pin.
-Pinterest’s new Smart Feed with Guided Search has altered the way things work in terms of what your followers are seeing at times.
-However no one wants to sign into their Pinterest account and see multiple of pins just from you and all about you.
-It’s probably the quickest ways to lose followers if all you do is pin tons of pins at the same time and focus most on you and your most recent post.)
+Pinterest’s Smart Feed with Guided Search has altered the way things work in terms of what your followers are seeing at times.
+However, no one wants to sign into their Pinterest account and see multiple pins just from you and all about you.
+(It’s probably the quickest way to lose followers if all you do is pin tons of pins at the same time and focus mostly on you and your most recent post.)

 The right followers on Pinterest will discover you and will want to be a part of your pinning world if you’re inspiring, solving problems, and sharing resources just for them.
 By taking the steps to set up your website and your Pinterest boards for existing and potential followers in mind, you will attract the right followers who could potentially become loyal fans of your business.
 These steps will make sure you not only to get more of them but ensure to get the best ones.